ishween/Team2B/salesforce-crm-readme.md

 - The **Break Through Tech Community**, for fostering a collaborative learning environment

 Special thanks to our team members for their dedication, collaboration, and hard work in bringing this project to life.

+## 🙏 **Acknowledgements**

+We want to take a moment to thank the people who genuinely shaped our experience — not just on this project, but in how we showed up as learners and teammates.

+- **Ishween Kaur**, Senior Software Engineer at Salesforce — thank you for being the kind of advisor who shows up fully.
+You met with us every other week, asked the questions we didn’t even know to ask, and somehow managed to challenge us without ever making us feel small.
+Your line — “tools should fit us, not the other way around” — became a running joke and a grounding principle.
+And yes, we noticed the 2am resources you sent.
+Thank you for caring enough to push us and for giving us permission to take up space confidently.

+- **Leah Dsouza**, our AI Studio Coach — honestly, thank you for being our sanity check throughout this whole process.
+Your “don’t do things in sequence when you can do them in parallel” advice saved us from multiple spirals.
+You helped us zoom out when we got stuck obsessing over details, and you always made time for us, even when we dropped in with last-minute questions.
+You helped us see the bigger picture when we couldn't see past our own screens.

+- **Salesforce** — thank you for trusting a group of students with real CRM data and real problems that teams actually care about.
+Getting to work on something that wasn’t hypothetical made the learning feel meaningful — and honestly, a lot more exciting.

+- **Break Through Tech AI Program** — we’re grateful for a space that didn’t just hand us resources, but actually taught us how to navigate ambiguity, handle messy data, and build something end-to-end.
+The community and support made a huge difference.

+- Our **TAs and Program Staff** — you did so much behind the scenes that we only realized in hindsight.
+Scheduling chaos, technical hurdles, deadline crunches — you held all of it so we could focus on building.

+- Our **fellow BTT teams** — thank you for the feedback sessions, the shared panic during Maker Day, and the moments where we all admitted we were exhausted.
+It helped to know we weren’t the only ones juggling life, coursework, and a full AI project.

+And finally, **to each other** — thank you for showing up even when things were heavy outside the project.
+We got through late-night debugging, overlapping deadlines, family obligations, burnout moments, and everything in between.
+We shared fixes, celebrated tiny wins, and figured it out together.
+This project taught us as much about collaborating with empathy as it did about AI.